Ten Sharp: Their Ultimate Collection (2022)

 In November 2022, the compilation album Their Ultimate Collection was released on CD and vinyl, featuring "You", "Ain't My Beating Heart", "Rich Man", "Japanese Lovesong", "When the Snow Falls" and more.
 Alongside this release, all the band's albums were finally released on the digital streaming platforms including Spotify, Apple Music and Deezer.
 Marcel and Niels promoted the album with selected TV and radio performances.

 Elke Dag / Every Day (2023)

 In 2023, Niels wrote their (first) Dutch single "Elke Dag" (and the English version "Every Day").
-A very personal song, released in November 2023 and supported by a music video.
+It was released in November 2023 and supported by a music video.